tdegaridel/tdegaridel.github.io/_pages/research.md

 I have joined more than 15 oceanographic cruises, and I am involved in two main projects including a transpacific cruise to recover sediment record along an Est-West transect to reconstruct past ENSO dynamics.

 **Admin duties**
-Among various admin, and scintific councils, I have been involved in admin duties within CEREGE :  co-head of the "Climatic Variability and Impact on Ecosystems" Theme from 2012 to 2017 ; and Head of the Climate group from jan.
+Among various admin, and scientific councils, I have been involved in admin duties within CEREGE :  co-head of the "Climatic Variability and Impact on Ecosystems" Theme from 2012 to 2017 ; and Head of the Climate group from jan.
 2018 to dec.
-2023.
+2023, member of the collegium from 2018 to 2021.
 At the french national level, I am the chair of the Ocean and Atmosphere Scientific Comittee since jan 2021.